fenago/machine-learning-for-finance/lab_guides/Lab_10.md

 Learning*],
 <https://www.wiley.com/en-us/Advances+in+Financial+Machine+Learning-p-9781119482086>.

 Marcos is an expert at applying machine learning in finance.
-His book is largely focused on the danger of overfitting and how careful researchers have to be when doing proper science.
+His course is largely focused on the danger of overfitting and how careful researchers have to be when doing proper science.
 While focused more on high-frequency trading, Marcos writes very clearly and makes potential